sergei-mironov/cake3/README.md

 Features and limitations
 ------------------------

-Thirdcake follows Autoconf's path in a sence that it generates Makefile which can be used with current and modified (up to some level) environment but has to be regenerated when environment modifications exceeds that level.

-Currently, the tool doesn't support pattern rules and variable-level functions so nearly all the computatinos should be done at Haskell level.
-However, as a reward, thirdcake protect the develper from a number of common make-specific mistakes.
+Thirdcake follows Autoconf's path in a sence that it builds the program may do some checks and tests and generates the Makefile.
+In the same time, the idea of this EDSL is to move as much logic as possible in the final Makefile, to drop the cake3 dependency at the build time.

+Of cause, it is possible up to some degree.
+For example, Cake3 doe not provide a way to scan the project tree with Make's wildcards.
+But it is possible and may be implemented in future.

+Still, some common patterns are supported so I hope that users would call resulting Makefiles safe and robust enough for, say, package maintainers.

 ### Features

-  * *Spaces inside the filenames*
+  * *Allows spaces inside the filenames.*

     Everyone knows that Makefiles don't like spaces in filenames.
 Cake3 carefully inserts '\ ' to make make happy.

-  * *Rebuild a rule when variable changes.*
+  * *Rebuilds a rule when variable changes.*

     Consider following antipattern: